The Personality of a CX Associate

 When you think about what it takes to succeed as a customer experience (CX) associate, things like “a clear voice and a working laptop” might come to mind.
-And while these are certainly prerequisites to performing the basic job functions, we know that successful CX associates bring more than the bare minimum to these crucial roles.
+And while these are certainly prerequisites to performing the basic job functions and more caring towards the customers, we know that successful CX associates bring more than the bare minimum to these crucial roles.

 Those who are directly -interact with customers must cultivate certain traits to understand and service customer requests, nurture relationships, and strengthen brand loyalty in the face of difficult situations.
 Here are the top six personality traits we look for in our CX associates.

 This came out as the ‘winning trait’ in managing customer experiences through the Covid-19 pandemic.
 We say managing because almost no company was prepared to handle the challenges this pandemic brought.
 When business as usual fell apart, empathetic conversations with customers helped retain their loyalty during disruptions in service.

 To successfully solve problems CX associates need to be able to recognize and adapt to a customer’s emotional state.
 Ideally, by the time the conversation ends, the customer feels better about the situation.
 The best way to ensure this (in addition to solving the problem) is to understand and relate to the customer on an emotional level.
 Every customer experience associate has been on the other side of these conversations, too.
 You know what it’s like to be a customer, whether a happy one or a frustrated one, so you can channel your own experiences to understand where your customer is coming from, which can help you figure out how best to help.